 Challenging or Removing Caveats

-A caveat can be challenged or removed in a number of ways, including the property owner issuing a lapsing notice or the caveator submitting a withdrawal of caveat form.
-We have published four articles about removing a caveat in the following states:
+A person can challenge or remove a caveat in several ways, including the property owner issuing a lapsing notice or the caveator submitting a withdrawal of caveat form.
+Additionally, in some states, a caveat may be removed by obtaining written consent from the caveator when a new dealing or plan is registered.

 State/Territory | Legislation |